 The inherent nature of mountain biking will lead to faster wear and tear, and you may find yourself laying out a bit more cash to replace worn parts depending on how often you ride and how challenging the routes are.

 Overall on the services and maintenance side, the road bike is less demanding.

 Fitness, Endurance, and Cardio

-This subject is much more complex to be discussed in detail here, I wrote an entire article that will give you a better understanding of which of the two bikes is better for fitness, check it out!
+This subject is much more complex, if you are interested, I wrote an entire article that will give you a better understanding of which of the two bikes is better for fitness.

 Whether you come off a road or mountain bike, injuries can be severe, especially at speed.
 While the mountain bike is slower, the terrain is often packed with rocks and stones and some high cliffs and drop-offs.
 If you’ve seen videos of mountain bike riders wiping out, you’ll know exactly what I mean.

 The reality is that coming off a mountain bike on a trail, you will lose some skin, and if you hit a rock or a tree, well, that isn’t going to make your day.